pfyuan110/CT2-Spring23/Week2/W2_WebApp.md

 # Project 1

 ## 1. Sensor
+Flex senor
-Flex senor and Stretch sensor (technically)
+Stretch sensor (technically)

 ## 2. Function
 Collect data on the degree of neck bending and visualize it using p5js.